organicinternet/magento-configurable-simple/README.markdown

 ----------------

 Once the extension is installed you'll need/want to:
-1. Set your theme to `simpleconfigurableproducts`
+1. Set your theme to 'simpleconfigurableproducts'
 2. Remove price (and other price-related attributes) from configurable products.
 If you do not do this it's easy to have your admin users confused about which price will be used.